jjwithanr/obsidian_bible_study/docs/New Testament/Mark/Mark6.md

 #### v.12
 >They went out and preached that people should repent.

 The work of the Apostles appears from this to have been a continuation of that of the Baptist.
-They announced the nearness of the kingdom of God, and repentance as the one adequate preparation for it, and baptised as the outward token of that repentance and the new life in which it was to issue ([John 3:5](https://biblehub.com/john/3-5.htm "Jesus answered, Truly, truly, I say to you, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God."); [John 4:2](https://biblehub.com/john/4-2.htm "(Though Jesus himself baptized not, but his disciples,)")), but they did not as yet proclaim their Master as being Himself the Christ, and therefore the Head of that kingdom.
+They announced the nearness of the kingdom of God, and repentance as the one adequate preparation for it, and baptised as the outward token of that repentance and the new life in which it was to issue ([John 3:5](John3#v.5); [John 4:2](John4#v.2)), but they did not as yet proclaim their Master as being Himself the Christ, and therefore the Head of that kingdom.
 #ellicott

 #### v.34